ParrishJ/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+   - Sessions match a session id which is stored on the client side with a information stored on a server or database to perform actions such as authentication and authorization.

 1. What does bcrypt do to help us store passwords in a secure manner.

+    - Bcrypt cryptographically hashes passwords for extra security.

 1. What does bcrypt do to slow down attackers?

+    - In bcrypt, you can increase the number of rounds that the library uses to hash the password to slow down any attackers.

 1. What are the three parts of the JSON Web Token?

+    - The three parts of the JSON web token are the headers, payload, and signature.
+The header holds the algorithm responsible for creating the token along with a description of the type of token.
+The payload holds information such as permissions and other user information.
+The signature combines the other two pieces of the web token with a secret to create a string which represents the token.

 ## Project Set Up